Interface Query

 • setParameter

-<P> Query setParameter(String name, P value, Class<P> type)
+@Nonnull <P> Query setParameter(@Nonnull String name, @Nullable P value, @Nonnull Class<P> type)

 Bind an argument value to a named parameter, explicitly specifying the parameter type.
 This is most useful when the argument might be null, especially in the case of a native query.